Z-Red/BlackjackWebApp/README.md

 # BlackjackWebApp

-Allows a user to play a blackjack variation in their browser.
+Allows a user to play a blackjack variation in their browser using a very simplistic design.
+There exists two version: one with bare HTML, and another with minimal CSS.

-One version is made without CSS and uses a single JS file to control the application and interface with the server.
+The first version is made without CSS and uses a single JS file to control the application and interface with the server.

 The second version uses both Bootstrap and some custom CSS to structure and design a user interface.
-To try something new, ReactJS is used to control the application and interface with the server.
+To try something new, ReactJS is used to control the DOM and application, as well as interface with the server.

 ### Note